Vertu5/predator_sprey_argos3_SW/README.md

 ## Instructions for Running the Project:
 - Ensure that you have the necessary software and libraries installed as specified in the project documentation.
 - Clone the project repository to your local machine.

+Make sure you are in the project directory when executing this command.

 ### 1. Exécution d'une simulation :
-Pour exécuter une seule simulation, utilisez la commande suivante :
-Make sure you are in the project directory when executing this command.
+To run a single simulation, use the following command: `argos3 -c predatorprey.argos`

 ### 2. Running Multiple Simulations:
 If you want to run 100 simulations, use the `run_experiments.sh` script.
 Before running the script, please follow these steps: